 Staying in:

 Your travel time today will be approximately 2 hours.
-Your walking time today will be approximately 2-3 hours or 6km, with an elevation gain of 175m.
+The Dove Lake Circuit is a Grade 3, 6 km circuit typically taking around 2-3 hours.
+Your leader can suggest other suitable walks for the time spent at Cradle Mountain.
 To best enjoy your time at Cradle Mountain, please keep in mind that sudden changes in weather may occur at any time in Tasmania.
 Always carry additional warm clothing, including a waterproof outer layer.

 Activities: